L3MON4D3/LuaSnip/DOC.md

     m({ 1, 2 }, l._1:match("^" .. l._2 .. "$"), l._1:gsub("a", "e"))
   })
   ```
-  This inserts the text of the node with jump-index 1, with all occurences of
+  This inserts the text of the node with jump-index 1, with all occurrences of
   `a` replaced with `e`, if the second insertNode matches the first exactly.

   <!-- panvimdoc-ignore-start -->